OSGeo/gdal/doc/source/drivers/vector/csv.rst

 datasource at least half the files in the directory need to have the extension .csv.
 One layer (table) is produced from each .csv file accessed.
+Starting with GDAL 3.7, pipe separated values files with .psv extension are also recognized.

 For files structured as CSV, but not ending with .CSV extension, the 'CSV:' prefix can be added before the filename